 Legal issues with the at-will doctrine

-The state of Utah is an at-will state, but the question is, what does at-will really mean and how does it add-up to the basic doctrine of contracts?
+The state of Utah in Employment Law is an at-will state, but the question is, what does at-will really mean and how does it add-up to the basic doctrine of contracts?

 There are always a lot of questions of at-will employment here in Utah.
 Here, the de facto law is that both parties can terminate the contract at anytime without reason.
 The reasoning and principle behind that is that it gives an employee the chance to get out of a contract they don’t want to be in it.
 So under that theory, it is supposed to benefit an employee.
 However, in practice, it usually does not benefit an employee.